SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercises/ex1/readme.md

    1. Open your service binding ![service binding](images/adt_srvb.png)**`ZRAP100_UI_TRAVEL_O4_###`** and click **Publish**.

    2. Double-click on the entity **`Travel`** in the **Entity Set and Association** section to open the _Fiori elements App Preview_.

-      > ⚠Please note:⚠
-      In case following error appears in the browser: _`Application could not be started due to technical issues.`_
-      After publishing your service, it may take 2-3 minutes on the SAP BTP Trial before you can access it via URL in the browser.

        ![class](images/p8.png)